AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 * The rule has a `$domain` modifier
 * The rule does not have a negated domain `~` in `$domain` modifier's value.

 In that case, the `$badfilter` rule will disable the corresponding rule for domains specified in both the `$badfilter` and basic rules.
-Please note, that [wildcard-TLD logic](#wildcard-for-tld) works here as well.
+Please note that [wildcard-TLD logic](#wildcard-for-tld) works here as well.

 **Examples:**